 If you couldn't find the answer you're looking for, please feel free to ask us!

-Best first test: 5 to 20 representative rows with the longest patient names, trickiest service lines, and one approved preprinted-form alignment case.
+Best first test: 5 to 20 representative rows with the longest patient names, trickiest service lines, blank optional fields, multiple diagnosis codes, and one approved preprinted-form alignment case.